Deep energy retrofit explained

 Occupant behavior

-The overall success of the deep energy retrofit project also depends upon the inclusion of occupants in all the phases of the project.
-The phases include – project recruitment, project planning and during the use.
-Occupant behavior requires the project to focus on building owners’ needs and wants as much as the technical specifications.
+The overall success of the deep energy retrofit project can depend upon the inclusion of occupants in all the phases of the project.
+The phases include – project recruitment, project planning and use.
+Occupant behavior requires the project to focus on building owners' needs and wants as much as the technical specifications.
 This ascertains actual performance, cost-effectiveness, willingness to progress from a design to an actual implementation, and occupant satisfaction.
-Also, evidence suggests that our building simulation models can become more accurate for a given house when we include actual operational information, such as thermostat set-points, appliance usage, etc. (Ingle et al., 2012).[12]
-For funding for retrofitting, there are unique EU bank initiatives that offer funds or help, including the Joint European Support for Sustainable Investment in City Areas initiative and the European Local Energy Assistance (ELENA) project.
-[13] [14]
+Also, evidence suggests that building simulation models can become more accurate for a given structure when actual operational information, such as thermostat set-points, appliance usage, etc. are included.[12]

 Over-time Retrofit